Home » Repayment » Loan Servicers » Help! My Federal Loan Servicer Won’t Do Its Job

 Affiliate Disclosure and Integrity Pledge

-Any borrower with federal student loans has likely run into this issue at some point: you have a problem, it can be easily fixed, but your loan servicer won’t help.
+Any federal student loan borrower has probably faced this issue at some point: you have a problem that can be easily fixed, but your loan servicer isn’t helping.

-This situation gets incredibly frustrating when you know the servicer can do what you request, but you can’t find the right words or talk to the right person.
+This situation is even more frustrating when you know the servicer can do what you request, but you can’t find the right words or talk to the right person.

-If your servicer won’t help, hope is not lost.
-Borrowers have numerous resources to go over the head of their servicer and compel action.
+If your servicer won’t help, don’t lose hope.
+Borrowers have resources to go to get the help they need.

 When Servicers Don’t Help: An Example